moekakiryu/personal-site/README.md

 *These steps are for a development server.
 For production setup, please see the [production setup guide](./docs/Production-Setup.md).*

+1. Create an `.env.dev` file in the project root.
+A `.env.dev.example` file has been provided and can be used as a template.

+2. Run the following commands in your terminal

 ```sh
 # Create python virtual environment
 python -m venv .venv